How to Export Data from TradingView (Strategy Trades & Chart Data)

 Strategy Developer

-20+ strategies per month
+Develops 20+ strategies per month across multiple timeframes

 Struggles with file chaos, version control, and identifying best performers across dozens of strategy iterations.